How to create a Carrier Management Strategy in 10 steps?

 3. Log the results of carrier audits as mentioned in step 4

-The calendar is all about forecasting and visualizing this forecasts.
+The calendar is all about forecasting and visualizing these forecasts.

 Think of it as choosing the right clothes for the weather.